pysherlock/Python-Scala-Deployment/Note_Object_Class_Trait_Spark.md

-# Initialization of Object, Class, and Traid in Spark
+# Initialization of Object, Class, and Trait in Spark

 ## 1. Object